CI-Dominik/pp2-card-battle/README.md

 ![Screenshot of the deployed homepage menu](docs/deployment1.jpg)

-After the deployment, a link to the deployed page can be found on the frontpage of the GitHub repository.
+After the deployment, a link to the deployed page can be found on the front page of the GitHub repository.
 With a click on it to reveal the link that takes the visitor to the live page.

 <br>